Foundation-for-Jekyll-sites/jekyll-foundation/DOC.md

 	Uncomment the components you want to use
 	1. Sass in /assets/scss/foundation/_foundation.scss
-	2. JavaScript in the gulpfile.js in PATHS (you need to restart gulp)
+	2. JavaScript in /gulp/config.yml in javascript.src (you need to restart gulp)

 Customize the variables used by Foundation in the settings file located in /assets/scss/foundation/.